alteryx/predict-customer-churn/README.md

   * Optimize model in line with business objectives

 Machine learning currently is an ad-hoc process requiring a custom solution for each problem.
-Even for the same dataset, a slightly different prediction problem requires an entire pipeline built from scratch.
+Even for the same dataset, a slightly different prediction problem requires an entirely new pipeline built from scratch.
 This has made it too difficult for many companies to take advantage of the benefits of machine learning.
-The standardized procedure presented here will make it easier to solve meaningful problemswith machine learning, allowing more companies to harness this transformative technology.
+The standardized procedure presented here will make it easier to solve meaningful problems with machine learning, allowing more companies to harness this transformative technology.

 # Application to Customer Churn